gwosc-tutorial/gwosc-catalog/README.md

 1. Root level

+    - `schema_version`: (string) The version of the schema used.
+Useful for backwards compatibility.
     - `catalog_name`: (string) The name of the catalog.
     - `catalog_description`: (string) A description of the catalog.
     - `doi`: (string, url) The full URL to the publication DOI related to this catalog.